ckaestne/seai/learning_goals.md

 Assignment:

 * Present tradeoff analysis among two techniques (prepare blog post + short presentation); for a given dataset evaluate which technique is more suitable after measuring various qualities; find an alternative task for which the other technique is more suitable

+Readings:

+* 🗎 Vogelsang, Andreas, and Markus Borg. "[Requirements Engineering for Machine Learning: Perspectives from Data Scientists](https://arxiv.org/pdf/1908.04674.pdf)."
+In Proc. of the 6th International Workshop on Artificial Intelligence for Requirements Engineering (AIRE), 2019.

 ## Lecture: Software Architecture of AI-enabled Systems